 1. Davies N., GoetschK.
 Ngoepe M., Franz T. and Lecour S., Delivery modes for stem cell therapy.
 In Stem Cells and Cardiac Regeneration.
 Ed.
 R. Madonna 2016, Springer, Switzerland

 Thrombosis in cerebral aneurysms

-Collaborators: W-H Ho (UNISA), Y Ventikos (University College London), T Peach (University College London)
+Collaborators: W-H Ho (UNISA), Y Ventikos (University College London), T Peach (University College London), S Hume (MSc Eng)

-Current students: S Hume (MSc), M Taylor (MSc)
+Current students: S Hume (PhD), M Taylor (MSc)